get-convex/migrations/README.md

 ### Shorthand running syntax:

-For those that don't want to type out `migrations:myNewMigration` every time they run a migration from the CLI, especially if you define your migrations elsewhere like `ops/db/migrations:myNewMigration`, you can configure a prefix:
+For those that don't want to type out `migrations:myNewMigration` every time they run a migration from the CLI or dashboard, especially if you define your migrations elsewhere like `ops/db/migrations:myNewMigration`, you can configure a prefix:

 ```ts